nixworks/public/news/2014/09/20/index.md

 ##### Bingham McCutchen
 ### [Two high-visibility U.S based law firms Bingham McCutchen of Boston, Massachusetts and Philadelphia's Morgan Lewis & Bockius, have decided to merge, according to a Reuters report relying on confidential sources. ](/news/2014/09/20/two-high-visibility-u-s-based-law-firms-bingham-mccutchen-of-boston-massachusetts-and-philadelphia-s-morgan-lewis-bockius-have-decided-t.md)
-_Context: Morgan Lewis & Bockius, Bingham McCutchen, Philadelphia, Boston, Massachusetts, Reuters_
+_Context: Bingham McCutchen, Reuters, Philadelphia, Morgan Lewis & Bockius, Boston, Massachusetts_

 ##### New Zealand
 ### [Voters in New Zealand go to the polls for a general election. ](/news/2014/09/20/voters-in-new-zealand-go-to-the-polls-for-a-general-election.md)